Boren/pokemongo-iv-renamer/README.md

 -a can be either 'ptc' or 'google'

+You can also pass a custom format if you want.
+Just add --format "YOUR-FORMAT"

+Format automatically replaces these values:
+- %name (Vaporeon)
+- %cp (1800)
+- %atk (15)
+- %def (15)
+- %sta (15)
+- %percent (100)

+Example:
+--format("%percent% %name") prints ("100% Vaporeon")

+Automatically gets cropped to 12 characters.

 If you want to reset names to original ones pass the flag "--clear"

 ## Credits